MolleWare/molleware.github.io/_projects/Header_Only_Test_lib.md

 #### Technical Insights & Growth:

-- **Definition of Done**: Good enough" is a significant aspect of effective problem-solving.
+- **Definition of Done**: "Good enough" is a significant aspect of effective problem-solving.
 I explored multiple solutions to this problem, progressively moving closer to an optimal solution.
 In a professional environment, this iterative approach is often viewed as inefficient.
 Therefore, to foster growth, it is important to work within various constraints.
 In my case, developing a tool without time limitations allowed me to become more comfortable with variadic and recursive functions.

 ## Results:
 - I improved my comfortability using variadic and recursive functions.